mthorrell/gbnet/README.md

 Key ideas:

-- Training data must stay fixed while training (no changing the dataset between iterations).
-In this way, model training is closer to GBM training rather than Neural Network training.
 - Gradients / Hessians are extracted from the PyTorch graph; no need to implement them manually.
 - `gb_step()` is the “one more boosting round” operation.

-The `LGBModule` interface is analogous but uses LightGBM under the hood.
+- `XGBModule` and `LGBModule`, as sums of trees, cannot propagate gradients; thus they must sit in the first layer of your architecture.
+- Training data must stay fixed while training (no mini-batching).
+In this way, model training is closer to GBM training rather than Neural Network training.

 ---